 Perhaps the most difficult thing to come to terms with is that you have changed.
 By living in another culture you see things differently than before.
 You've broadened your horizons and see your country, job, family, and friends in a new light.
 You may get frustrated with family and friends when they ask you about the country you lived in or that they don't know much about the world.
 You may miss things from abroad such as transport, local foods, or the people.
+Knowing about culture shock and what to expect will help you get used to life back home.

 - Keep in touch with friends and family at home while you are abroad.